-The goals of the social work program are to prepare future professional social workers, who are competent in the areas of:
+The goal of the social work program is to prepare future professional social workers, who are competent in the areas of:

-- Serving and respecting diverse people groups and communities by treating all with dignity and respect while valuing all relationships.
+Serving diverse people groups and communities by treating all with dignity and respect, valuing all relationships.

-- Preventing conditions, which limit human rights, promoting social and economic justice worldwide, and working toward the elimination of poverty with the underpinning component of enhancing the quality of life for all people.
+Addressing conditions, that limit human rights, promoting social and economic justice worldwide, and working toward the elimination of poverty with the underpinning component of enhancing the quality of life for all people.

 Graduates of the Cedarville University Social Work Program will demonstrate a basic level of competency in the profession of social work by:

 Integrating faith and practice through a process of ethical reasoning while respecting spiritual diversity.